firogh/notes/cs/cs.md

 What's the computer science?
 Have you ever asked yourself?
 It's not a science!
-Underlying our approach to this subject is our conviction that “com- puter science” is not a science and that its significance has lile to do with computers.
+Underlying our approach to this subject is our conviction that “com- puter science” is not a science and that its significance has little to do with computers.
 The computer revolution is a revolution in the way we think and in the way we express what we think.
 The essence of this change is the emergence of what might best be called procedural epis-